ltoribiosc/DNF_photoz/README.md

 # DNF: Directional Neighbourhood Fitting

-DNF is a nearest-neighbor approach for photometric redshift estimation.
+DNF is a nearest-neighbor approach for photometric redshift estimation developed at the CIEMAT (Centro de Investigaciones Energéticas Medioambientales y Tecnológicas).
 DNF is an strategy that improves the kNN approaches.
 DNF computes the photo-z hyperplane that best fits the directional neighbourhood of a photometric galaxy in the training sample.
 A detailed description of DNF is available [here](https://arxiv.org/abs/1511.07623).

 If you have any questions or suggestions, please don't hesitate to contact us at laura.toribio@ciemat.es and/or juan.vicente@ciemat.es.